CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Conclusion, Limitations, and Future Work

 Experiments on multiple benchmark datasets showed that our \textbf{CO-VADA} consistently improves fairness while maintaining or improving classification performance.
 The framework is compatible with different voice conversion models and can be seamlessly integrated into standard training pipelines, making it effective and broadly applicable to fairness-aware SER tasks.

+A key limitation of our approach is the reliance on prediction confidence to separate bias-guiding and bias-contrary samples.
+While effective in practice, this heuristic may conflate underrepresented but easy samples with overrepresented but difficult ones.

-While our method is not limited to gender bias, due to the limitations of the corpus and its labels, we evaluated the proposed approach only on a dataset that contains gender bias.
+Moreover, while our method is not limited to gender bias, due to the limitations of the corpus and its labels, we evaluated the proposed approach only on a dataset that contains gender bias.
 Future work may explore other sources of bias, such as semantic \cite{10832317}, linguistic \cite{10887615}, or stylistic variation \cite{9747897}.
-Alternative strategies that manipulate latent representations instead of generating audio could achieve more efficient and flexible debiasing.
+Besides, investigate alternative debiasing strategies that operate in the latent space or directly manipulate embeddings potentially enabling more efficient and flexible mitigation without relying on audio synthesis.